oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Project Description:**

-Translation reviewers have given feedback that the current contributor dashboard reviewer workflow doesn’t match with most of their needs.
+Translation reviewers have given feedback such that the current contributor dashboard reviewer workflow doesn’t match with most of their needs.
 This project aims to improve the translation reviewer experience in the contributor dashboard.

 **Size of this project:** large (~350 hours)